Chinese Herbal Medicine

 Traditionally, Chinese herbal remedies are taken as a drink by boiling dried herbs in water (a ‘decoction’) and can include various parts of plants including roots, seeds and flowers.
 In my own practice, I provide the same treatment in powder or capsule form, which is a more convenient method of taking herbs, requires no preparation time and is also effective.
 I will prescribe a custom formula for you and make frequent adjustments to ensure it meets your needs, and as your health improves and you begin to heal, your formula may change too.

-As with Acupuncture, Chinese Herbal Medicine is based on the philosophical concepts of Yin and Yang.
-It aims to understand and treat the many ways in which the fundamental balance and harmony between the two may be undermined and the ways in which a person's ‘Qi’ or vitality may be depleted or blocked.
-Clinical strategies are based upon diagnosis of patterns of signs and symptoms that reflect an imbalance.
+As with Acupuncture, Chinese Herbal Medicine aims to understand and treat the many ways in which the fundamental balance and harmony of the bodys’ vascular, lymph, and nervous system may be undermined and the ways in which a person's natural vitality may be depleted or blocked.
+Clinical strategies are based upon diagnosis of signs and symptoms that reflect an imbalance.

 However, the tradition as a whole places great emphasis on lifestyle management in order to prevent disease before it occurs.
-Chinese medicine recognises that health is more than just the absence of disease and it has a unique capacity to maintain and enhance our capacity for well being and happiness.
+Chinese medicine recognises that health is more than just the absence of disease and it has a unique capacity to maintain and enhance our potential for wellbeing and happiness.

 What can Chinese herbs treat?